Voice Typing for Cursor

 Notice something while testing?
 Hit the hotkey: "The form validation isn't checking for empty strings."
 By the time you're back in Cursor, your thought is captured and ready to paste.

-Cursor's inline chat (Cmd+K) is where you'll spend most of your time.
+Cursor's Agent mode is where you'll spend most of your time.
 Instead of typing your instructions, speak them:

-WhisperTyping types your spoken prompt directly into the Cursor chat box.
+WhisperTyping types your spoken prompt directly into the Cursor chat panel.
+You can also use it with Ctrl+K for quick inline edits.

 WhisperTyping dictating a prompt in Cursor editor with the listening indicator visible